csmith/chameth.com/site/content/post/2017-12-17-dns-over-tls-on-edgerouter-lite.md

 [Unbound](https://unbound.net/), an open source DNS resolver with support for many modern features such as DNSSEC and DNS-over-TLS.

+{{% update 2017-05-31 %}}
+Before installing unbound, if you haven't done so before, you will need to enable the apt repositories as described in the [Ubiquiti help center](https://help.ubnt.com/hc/en-us/articles/205202560-EdgeRouter-Add-other-Debian-packages-to-EdgeOS).
+Thanks to [@ozaed](https://twitter.com/ozaed/status/960615650489233408) for the tip.
+{{% / update %}}

 Installing unbound on the ERL is a simple case of SSHing in, and then:

 {{< highlight text >}}